-“Rescue a cat, save not one but 2…the one you took home and the one that can take it’s place off the street.
-They will love you unconditionally, they will make your worst day better and they will fill your home with love.”
+“Rescue a cat, save not one but 2…the one you took home and the one that can take it’s place in the Rescue

 We have already had yet another busy year but very productive, rehoming over 250 cats and kittens, relocating approximately 60 ferals and neutering over 450 cats thanks to all that have given time, donations and homes we are eternally grateful.

 We have already started on our fundraising and will be holding events big and small over the year so keep an eye out for us details are on our events page, we are still Pets At Homes partnership charity so a huge thank you to all the team there and to Support Adoption who have over the last couple of years given us grants and pallets of food.

 Along the way we have made some new friends and gained new helpers and hope to continue to do so.